ipld/go-ipld-prime/app/basic/read.md

 OPTIONS:
    --output value  Defines what format the output should use.
 Valid arguments are "debug", "raw", "html", or the word "codec:" followed by a multicodec name, or "codec:0x" followed by a multicodec indicator number in hexidecimal. (default: debug)
+   --input value   Defines what format the input should be expected to be in.
+Only relevant in the input is from a file or stdin; if the data source is a CID, that already implies a codec.
+Valid arguments must start with "codec:" followed by a multicodec name, or "codec:0x" followed by a multicodec indicator number in hexidecimal.
    --help, -h      show help (default: false)

 ```